Learn how to use Cricut Design Space in this overview of my top 10 favorite things you can do in the Cricut software.

-Also, make sure to check out my unboxing the Cricut Maker post where I go over all that it can do.
+Also, you can check out my unboxing the Cricut Maker post where I go over all that it can do.

 Extras in Cricut Design Space

 1. Cricut Access – If you are just starting out with a brand new Cricut you will get a free trial of Cricut Access.
 Make sure to browse around all that’s available in Cricut Access to see if it’s worth continuing on.
 Plans start at $7.99 a month and include a ton of projects, fonts, and images.
 I think this is the easiest way to get started with the Cricut program.

 All of the images available with a Cricut Access subscription have a little green A tab on the left side of the image.